 One of the types that seems to be pervasive in every group is the self-appointed counselor.
 You know the type – they have to come in and offer advice and counseling, even when it’s not warranted.
 There are several people like this I tolerated for a while, because otherwise their friendship was good for me.
 One finally figured out to back off.
 Another, who had been a long-time friend in real-life, decided to sever the friendship because I would not change my life to follow her (unasked for) advice and counseling.

 In one of my groups this morning, we were having a discussion around an online article by The Atlantic about Family Estrangements.
 It’s an issue I’ve been on both sides of.
-Most of the comments I was seeing were adult children who felt they had every right to sever contact with their parents, mostly over their corruption by Faux News and devotion to Trump g as well as racism, homophobia, etc. Having chosen at one point to disengage with my mother-in-law when she could not stop bad-mouthing my father-in-law in front of my children, I understand the decision to sever contact with toxic people.
+Most of the comments I was seeing were from adult children who felt they had every right to sever contact with their parents, mostly over their corruption by Faux News and devotion to Trump as well as racism, homophobia, etc. Having chosen at one point to disengage with my mother-in-law when she could not stop bad-mouthing my father-in-law in front of my children, I understand the decision to sever contact with toxic people.

 However, it’s not always that simple.
 Sometimes families are estranged and there’s no clue why.
 As I related some specifics to stop the discussion from being one-sided, one person decided to start counseling me.
 It was not asked for.
 Even in the comments following my comment, we were talking about the dynamics in relationships.
 This person decided to start giving me advice on my situation.